Telefonica-Scientific-Research/FedEloquence/README.md

 **Data Sources:**

-We used monolingual Alpaca-oriented datasets to create the multilingual dataset for the FL experiments and for the local training experiments.
-You can find both the multilingual FL-oriented dataset and the monolingual datasets used in these experiments at the following link:
+We used monolingual Alpaca datasets to create the multilingual dataset for the FL experiments and for the local training experiments.
+You can find both the multilingual FL-oriented dataset and the monolingual datasets used in these experiments at the following Hugging Face paths: aleixsant/alpaca_cleaned_8c and aleixsant/alpaca_cleaned_{lang_tag}

 #### Step 4: Generate the FL Dataset